bala@ciatel-corp

 What it doesn't do yet

-• It doesn't send emails or read replies.
-That's deliberate — those steps tie tightly to your existing tools, and choosing the wrong fit early would be expensive to undo.
+• Email and CRM integration are not included by design — those steps tie tightly to your existing tools, and the wrong fit early would be expensive to undo.
+They're a natural next step once you've picked your stack.

 • The 'type of customer' definition is currently a sensible UK default — first thing we'd customise for any new client.